bmac/guides/source/models/defining-models.md

 For more about adding computed properties to your classes, see [Computed Properties](../../object-model/computed-properties).

+Every Model in Ember Data has a special `id` attribute.
+You do not need to manually define this property.
+This is how Ember Data will be able to uniquely identify records when communicating with you backend.
+The `id` attribute can be set for new records however once a record has been saved Ember Data will not allow you to update the value of the `id` attribute.

 If you don't specify the type of the attribute, it will be whatever was provided by the server.
-You can make sure that an attribute is always coerced into a particular type by passing a `type` to `attr`:
+You can make sure that an attribute is always coerced into a particular type by passing a `type` to `attr`.
+For example, if your backend returns an [ISO 8601][] string (e.g. `'1815-12-10T12:54:01'`) to represent the birthday property on a `person` record you could specify the type of `'date'` to tell Ember Data to convert this sting into a JavaScript Date object.

 ```app/models/person.js
 export default DS.Model.extend({